f5io/csp/README.md

 #### `drain(channel)` -> `Promise`

-The `drain` method requires a `channel` which it will drain all messages from until empty, returning an array of messages.
+The `drain` function requires a `channel` which it will drain all messages from until empty, returning an array of messages.

 ```javascript
 const chan = channel();